 B.A., M.A., Wellesley College; Ph.D., Indiana University, Bloomington

 My research interests were in gene action and the control of gene expression of surface antigens in the protozoan, Paramecium aurelia.
-I also served on planning committees for the development of the Science Center, on Appointments Committees, as chair of the Pre-med Committee, as Chair of my Department and as the Acdemic Director of the Science Center.
+I also served on planning committees for the development of the Science Center, on Appointments Committees, as chair of the Pre-med Committee, as Chair of my department and as the Academic Director of the Science Center.

 I was always interested in better ways to teach Introductory Biology, Genteics, Molecular Biology and Evolution.

-I also served as a consultant for Project Kaleidoscope, an NSF sponsored group focussed on the improvement of the teaching of science in colleges and universities.
+I also served as a consultant for Project Kaleidoscope, an NSF sponsored group focused on the improvement of the teaching of science in colleges and universities.

 I have an abiding interest in books and the book arts.
 This had led to an extensive book collection, the care and disposition of which, keeps me very busy.